moonrhythm/hime/README.md

 ## Why Framework

-I like net/http but... there are many duplicated code when working on multiple projects, and no standard.
-Framework creates a standard which make developers to follow.
+I like net/http but... there are many duplicated code when working on multiple projects, plus no standard.
+Framework creates a standard for developers.

 ### Why Another Framework